wmo-im/csv2bufr/docs/source/bufr4_descriptors.rst

 descriptor replication factor (031000) that takes a value of either 0 or 1.

-Within the csv2bufr module the number of delayed replications needs to be set within the mapping file using the `inputDelayedDescriptorReplicationFactor` key.
+Within the csv2bufr module the number of delayed replications needs to be set within the mapping file using the :redtext:`inputDelayedDescriptorReplicationFactor` key.
 More information is provided on the mappings page.

 Commonly used sequences
 -----------------------